Home | Products | Software | BPM | Add loops and instruments

 Read more »

-In addition to its banks (for kits and patterns), BPM provides two racks which can hold an unlimited number of parts.
+In addition to its banks (for kits and patterns), BPM provides two racks which can hold an unlimited number of instrument parts and loops.

 A part can hold a loop, an audio phrase (triggered by MIDI or the piano roll sequencer) or a multi-sample instrument (bass, guitar, keys, etc.), also triggered by its own piano roll sequence.